 Error Template Variables

-- css - any CSS content.
-By default to be placed within the HTML "head" tag.
+- css — Any CSS content.
+By default, this is in the HTML head tag.

-- title - the document title.
-By default, this is used in within the "title" tag of the "head" tag as well as within an "h1" tag of the default body.
+- title — The document title.
+By default, this is in the title tag of the head tag, as well as within an h1 tag of the default body.

-If an error condition is encountered very early, before WHMCS has the opportunity to initialize, a more rudimentary, yet still HTML friendly, body will be rendered.
-And if this is not possible because the error as at the very start, the webserver environment settings will be utilized (which may be informative but likely not stylized or friendly).
+If the system encounters an error condition very early, before WHMCS has the opportunity to initialize, the system renders a rudimentary but HTML friendly body.
+If this is not possible due to the timing of the error, the system will use the web server environment settings (which may be informative but are not likely to be stylized or friendly).

 Controlling How Errors Are Managed

 Error Reporting and Display

-WHMCS provides two levels of control to affect errors and their management, however there are actually three levels of control that must considered.
+WHMCS provides two levels of control to affect errors and their management.
+However, you should consider three levels of control:

 Environment Error Control

 The lowest level control is the environment level.
-This level cannot be manipulated by WHMCS.
-The control options and how to modify them will be specific to your webserver environment.
-Usually these are controlled by ini settings as consumed by the PHP binary that Apache is using.
+WHMCS cannot manipulate this level.
+The control options and methods to use to modify them are specific to your web server environment.
+Usually, ini settings control these and the PHP binary that Apache uses consume them.
 While WHMCS cannot alter these environment settings, by the very nature of being a web application, it must utilize them while reading the first few code directives.

-Unless there is a very rudimentary issue with the environment or access to files used by WHMCS, there should be no need to leverage this level of control.
-Our default recommendation for production environments is to set both 'display_errors' and 'error_reporting' directives to '0' (number zero, no quotes).
-You can read more about what your options are and their appropriate usage in the PHP Manual
+Unless there is a very rudimentary issue with the environment or access to files that WHMCS uses, there should be no need to leverage this level of control.
+Our default recommendation for production environments is to set the display_errors and error_reporting directives to 0.
+You can read more about what your options are and their appropriate usage in the PHP Manual.

 Configuration File Control

-The configuration file (configuration.php in the application's deployment directory) is read very early and allows you to specify two options via variables:
+The system reads the configuration file (configuration.php in the application's deployment directory) very early.
+The file allows you to specify two options via variables: